openstack/cinder/doc/source/configuration/block-storage/policy-config-HOWTO.rst

   run Cinder with a custom policy configuration, however, you'll need to write your changes into a policy file.

+.. only:: html

+   * Elsewhere in this documentation, you can find a copy of the :doc:`sample policy file <./samples/policy.yaml>` that contains all the default settings.

 * Instructions for generating a sample ``policy.yaml`` file directly from the Cinder source code can be found in the file ``README-policy.generate.md`` in the ``etc/cinder`` directory in the Cinder `source code repository